metio/terraform-provider-k8s/docs/resources/config_koordinator_sh_cluster_colocation_profile_v1alpha1.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `priority_class_name` (String) If specified, the priorityClassName and the priority value defined in PriorityClass will be injected into the Pod.
-The PriorityClassName, priority value in PriorityClassName and KoordinatorPriority will affect the scheduling, preemption and other behaviors of Koordinator system.
-- `qos_class` (String) QoSClass describes the type of Koordinator QoS that the Pod is running.
-The value will be injected into Pod as label koordinator.sh/qosClass.
-Options are LSE/LSR/LS/BE/SYSTEM.

 Optional:

 - `annotations` (Map of String) Annotations describes the k/v pair that needs to inject into Pod.Annotations